 There are two viewpoints overlooking the Upheaval Dome.
 They can be reached via the well-indicated hiking trail at the very end of the Upheaval Dome Road.

-The first overlook is easy to reach and is 0.3 miles from the car parking; the second – another 0.5 mile further.
+The first overlook is easy to reach and is 0.3 miles from the car parking; the second – another 0.5 miles further.
 However, the views from the second viewpoint are incomparably better.
 So make an extra effort to hike up there if you can.
 The hike is a bit steep at parts, but is quite short and takes about 1-1.5 hours in total for both overlooks.

 9. White Rim Overlook